bruesebt/Network_Security/README.md

 # Network_Security
-Assignments completed for Network Security at the University of Cincinnati, Spring 2022
+Assignments completed for Network Security at the University of Cincinnati, Spring 2022, by Brad Bruesewitz.
+All the directories contain the source code, any data that was required to complete the assignment, as well as a report, detailing the specifics of the assignment, and how it was completed.
+To further your understanding of each assignment, please see each report.

-## Assignment Descriptions

-### AES

-This assignment was to create (from scratch) one round of AES encryption.
-The folder contains the main python script as well as the helper functions.